qimcis/FastVideo/docs/source/getting_started/installation.md

 # 🔧 Installation

-FastVideo currently only supports Linux and CUDA GPUs.
-The code is tested on Python 3.10.0 and CUDA 12.4, primarily with NVIDIA H100 GPUs.
+FastVideo currently only supports Linux and NVIDIA CUDA GPUs.

+FastVideo has been tested on the following GPUs, but it should work on any GPUs that supports CUDA 12.4+, please create an issue if you discover any issues:
+- RTX 4090
+- A40
+- L40S
+- A100
+- H100

-## Prerequisites
+## Requirements

-- CUDA 12.4 installed and supported
-- Linux operating system
+- OS: Linux
+- Python: 3.10-3.12
+- CUDA 12.4+ (Untested on CUDA < 12.4)

 ## Installation Options